-Update: CREW has received records from the Small Business Administration, the Department of Veteran Affairs, and the Department of Labor in response to its requests.
+Update: CREW has received records from the Small Business Administration, the Department of Veteran Affairs, the Department of Labor, and the Department of Education in response to its requests.
 Review the records below.

 September 10, 2018